benhmoore/Argon/README.md

-#Cenny.js is the plug 'n play backend for web apps.
+#Cenny.js | The plug 'n play backend for web apps.
 Building a chat web app?
 Use Cenny.js to store, send, and receive messages in real-time.
 Building a multiplayer game?
 Cenny.js can keep player positions synced in real-time.

 ##Simple demo: http://byteaspect.com/cidar